 - All staff receive appropriate safeguarding and child protection training that is regularly updated at least annually.
-In addition, staff receive safeguarding and child protection updates (eg by email and staff meetings), as required, to provide them with the relevant skills and knowledge to safeguard children effectively. - All staff are made aware of arrangements for Child Protection and are provided with each latest version of 'Keeping Children Safe in Education', including Annex B (also contained within this policy) for leaders and those who work directly with children, which they are required to read. - All staff are made aware of the identity of the Designated Safeguarding Lead and Deputies. - All staff are made aware of the DfE's advice about the use of force published on website: www.education.gov.uk/aboutdfe/advice/f0077153/use-of-reasonable-force and are aware of what constitutes inappropriate physical contact. - Prevent awareness training and online safety training form part of the regular staff updates and training. - Staff are trained in full Safeguarding procedures at least every three years, with the DSL and Assistant DSLs trained every two years. - All staff are aware of the early help process and understand their role in it.
-This includes identifying emerging problems, liaising with the Designated Safeguarding Lead, sharing information with other professionals to support early identification and assessment and, in some cases, acting as the lead professional in undertaking an early help assessment. - Staff are aware of the process for making referrals to children's social care and for statutory assessments under the Children Act 1989, especially section 17 (children in need) and section 47 (a child suffering, or likely to suffer, significant harm) that might follow a referral, along with the role they might be expected to play in such assessments. - All staff know what to do if a child tells them they are being abused, exploited or neglected.
+In addition, staff receive safeguarding and child protection updates (eg by email and staff meetings), as required, to provide them with the relevant skills and knowledge to safeguard children effectively. - All staff are made aware of arrangements for Child Protection and are provided with each latest version of 'Keeping Children Safe in Education', including Annex B (also contained within this policy) for leaders and those who work directly with children, which they are required to read. - All staff are made aware of the identity of the Designated Safeguarding Lead and Deputies. - All staff are made aware of the DfE's advice about the use of force published on website: www.education.gov.uk/aboutdfe/advice/f0077153/use-of-reasonable-force and are aware of what constitutes inappropriate physical contact. - Prevent awareness training and online safety training form part of the regular staff updates and training. - All staff are trained in full Safeguarding procedures at least every three years, with the DSL and Assistant DSLs trained every two years. - All staff are trained in the school's safeguarding response to children who are absent from education, particularly on repeat occasions and/or prolonged periods. - All staff are aware of the early help process and understand their role in it.
+This includes identifying emerging problems, liaising with the Designated Safeguarding Lead, sharing information with other professionals to support early identification and assessment and, in some cases, acting as the lead professional in undertaking an early help assessment. - All staff are aware of the process for making referrals to the local authority children's social care and for statutory assessments under the Children Act 1989, especially section 17 (children in need) and section 47 (a child suffering, or likely to suffer, significant harm) that might follow a referral, along with the role they might be expected to play in such assessments. - All staff know what to do if a child tells them they are being abused, exploited or neglected.
 Staff know how to manage the requirement to maintain an appropriate level of confidentiality.
-This means only involving those who need to be involved, such as the designated safeguarding lead and children's social care.
+This means only involving those who need to be involved, such as the designated safeguarding lead and local authority children's social care.
 Staff should never promise a child that they will not tell anyone about a report of any form of abuse, as this may ultimately not be in the best interests of the child.